Moon over Bourbon Street: Background

 Sting composed the song in New Orleans and said that it was inspired by Anne Rice's gothic noir novel Interview with the Vampire.
-Sting plays double bass on the song.

-Sting mentioned that the composition "was inspired by a book by Anne Rice, called Interview with the Vampire, a beautiful book about this vampire which is a vampire by accident.
+He mentioned that "[this is] a beautiful book about this vampire which is a vampire by accident.
 He's immortal and he has to kill people to live, but he's been left with his conscience intact.
 He's this wonderful, poignant soul who has to do evil, yet wants to stop.
 Once again, it's the duality which interested me."
-He also said that although it was inspired by the Rice novel that "there was one moonlit night in the French Quarter of New Orleans where I had the distinct impression that I was being followed ..." (an occurrence which also contributed to the tune's genesis).
+He also said that although it was inspired by the Rice novel that "there was one moonlit night in the French Quarter of New Orleans where I had the distinct impression that I was being followed."

+Sting plays double bass on the song.

 In 2003, Sting re-recorded the song as a B-side on the single "Send Your Love", which peaked at No. 30 on the UK music charts.